patrickcrocker/pcf-stuff/README.md

 ## opsman

-Handy script for uploading stuff to Pivotal Ops Manager:
+Handy script for interacting with Pivotal Ops Manager.

+### Uploading

-First, download something from Pivotal Network (see pivnet script above).
+First, download a product release from Pivotal Network (see `pivnet` script above).

-Then, upload your download to Ops Manager:
+Then, upload to Ops Manager:
 ```
 $ opsman upload cf-1.8.8-build.1.pivotal
 ```

-You can also upload multiple stuff:
+You can also upload multiple products:
 ```
 $ opsman upload '*.pivotal'
 ```